StoneyJackson/mothership/README.md

 ## 1. Overview

-We want to support a community of educators create, share, find, and use educational materials.
+We want to support a community of educators who want to create, share, find, and use open educational materials.
 This community needs an infrastructure to support the following activities:

 - Coordination
   - Direction